NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shadow's Assault.md

 Your shadow assaults your foes.
-You can cast [[Spells/Shadow Blast|Shadow Blast]] as a 5th-rank occult innate spell once per day.
+You can cast [[Shadow Blast|Shadow Blast]] as a 5th-rank occult innate spell once per day.
 At 17th level, your _shadow blast_ is heightened to 6th level.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*